-The strict formulation of Rule One is as follows: A word of level n is subordinate to the nearest word of level n−1 in front of it; the parole is of level zero.
+The strict formulation of Rule One is as follows: A word of level n is subordinate to the nearest word of level n−1 in front of it; the parole acts as a word of level zero.

 Rule Two.
 Definition of objects

 An object of a word in a sentence is a word that is subordinate to the former, plus all of its own objects.
 In the diagram above, the main predicate’s three objects are enclosed in ellipses.
 The first object of the main predicate is not only the second word, but consists of the four consecutive words with levels 2, 3, 3, and 4.
 This may not seem important at the moment, but we will get back to it later.
 Objects of the same word are called sibling objects or just siblings, and the word they are subordinate to is their predicate.
 The first third-level word in the example sentence and the following third-level word (plus its fourth-level object) are siblings with the preceding second-level word as their predicate.
 Note that ‘predicate’ and ‘object’ are relative terms like ‘parent’ and ‘child’.
 Objects name certain circumstances of their predicate’s action: its sender, recipient, location, cause, and so on.